This is not the summer we had hoped or planned for.

 72. Cut your bangs: Yes, this could be tricky, but you could also cut someone else’s bangs.

-73. Do an at-home manicure: Your nails won’t be salon-perfect, but you’ll be saving money and having fun.
+73. Do an at-home manicure: Your nails won’t be salon-perfect but you’ll be social distancing and having fun.

 74. Do yoga together: It helps with depression and does all sorts of other good things.